The Careful Guide to Quitting

 “Where is this job going?"

 It’s time to be critical of where you work.
-Take away any future promises of what it might turn out to be someday and focus on the here and now.4 Are you happy if nothing changes in this job for the next six months?5
+Remove future promises of what it might be someday and focus on the here and now.4 Are you happy if nothing changes in this job for the next six months?5

 “What’s the worst that could happen without this job?"